jamesshore/quixote/CONTRIBUTING.md

 ## Architecture

-This discussion assumes you're familiar with the public Quixote API and how to use it for CSS testing.
+This discussion assumes you're familiar with the [Quixote API](https://github.com/jamesshore/quixote/blob/master/docs/api.md).

 Internally, Quixote's architecture revolves around two core concepts: "Descriptors" and "Values."
-Descriptor objects represent some visible aspect of the page, such as "the top edge of element '#foo'" and values objects represent tangible values, such as "60px".
+Descriptor objects represent some aspect of the page, such as "the top edge of element '#foo'", and value objects represent tangible values, such as "60px".

 Descriptors and values are implemented with a classical inheritance hierarchy.
 Descriptor classes ultimately inherit from the [`Descriptor`](src/descriptors/descriptor.js) superclass and value classes inherit from the [`Value`](src/values/value.js) superclass.
 Descriptor classes are located in the [`src/descriptors`](src/descriptors) folder and value classes are located in [`src/values`](src/values).

 Descriptors are turned into values with the `value()` method implemented by every descriptor class.
 (This method is for internal use only.)
 When you make an assertion in Quixote, `value()` is called on both descriptors, then `equals()` is called on the two values to check if they're the same.
-The core assertion algorithm is implemented by `diff()` in the [`descriptor`](src/descriptors/descriptor.js) superclass.
+(This algorithm is implemented by `diff()` in [`descriptor.js`](src/descriptors/descriptor.js).)

-Descriptor and Value objects are always instantiated via factory methods and never via constructors.
+Descriptor and Value objects are always instantiated via factory methods, never via constructors.

 ### Descriptors

 Descriptor classes correspond to some *as yet uncalculated* aspect of the page.
-Each descriptor class is focused on one concept, such as [`ElementEdge`](src/descriptors/element_edge.js), which is used to represent the edges of HTML elements.
+Each descriptor class is focused on one concept, such as [`ElementEdge`](src/descriptors/element_edge.js), which represents the edges of HTML elements.

 Descriptor classes often inherit from a superclass that provides a useful public API.
-For example, `ElementEdge`, `PageEdge`, and `ViewportEdge` all inherit from [`PositionDescriptor`](src/descriptors/position_descriptor.js), which provides a [public API](https://github.com/jamesshore/quixote/blob/master/docs/PositionDescriptor.md).
+For example, `ElementEdge` inherits from [`PositionDescriptor`](src/descriptors/position_descriptor.js), which provides the [`plus()` and `minus()` methods](https://github.com/jamesshore/quixote/blob/master/docs/PositionDescriptor.md).

 Descriptor classes have three main features:

-1. **They have factory methods** that [`QElement`](https://github.com/jamesshore/quixote/blob/master/docs/QElement.md) (or other descriptors) uses to create the descriptor and make it visible via the public API.
-For example, the `QElement.top` descriptor is instantiated in [`QElement.js`](src/q_element.js) using this line of code: `this.top = ElementEdge.top(this);`.
+1. **They have factory methods** that are used to expose the descriptor in the public API.
+For example, the public `QElement.top` descriptor is instantiated in [`QElement.js`](src/q_element.js) using this line of code: `this.top = ElementEdge.top(this);`.
 (You can see the implementation of `ElementEdge.top` in [`element_edge.js`](src/descriptors/element_edge.js).)

 2. **They calculate values** via a `value()` method.
-All the CSS logic happens in this method.
+All CSS logic happens in this method.
 For example, `ElementEdge.value()` calculates the position of an edge by adding [`QElement.getRawPosition()`](https://github.com/jamesshore/quixote/blob/master/docs/QElement.md#elementgetrawposition) and [`QFrame.getRawScrollPosition()`](https://github.com/jamesshore/quixote/blob/master/docs/QFrame.md#framegetrawscrollposition).

 3. **They provide human-readable descriptions** via the `toString()` method.
 For example, `ElementEdge.toString()` returns strings such as "top edge of 'element'".

 Descriptor classes are usually less than 100 lines long.
 That's because there's one for each kind of CSS calculation.
-See the [`src/descriptors`](src/descriptors) folder to see them.
+Find them in the [`src/descriptors`](src/descriptors) folder.

 ### Values

 Value classes correspond to concrete units.
-Each value class represents one CSS unit, such as [`Position`](src/values/position.js), which represents an X or Y coordinate on the web page, or [`Size`](src/values/size.js), which represents width or height.
+Each value class represents one unit, such as [`Position`](src/values/position.js), which represents an X or Y coordinate on the web page, or [`Size`](src/values/size.js), which represents width or height.

 Value classes are sometimes composed from a more fundamental value.
 For example, both `Position` and `Size` use a [`Pixels`](src/values/pixels.js) object under the covers.